 The distinctions-based approach, from the Indigenous perspective, was meant to establish a progressive collaborative approach respectful of Indigenous Peoples’ distinct and unique histories, cultures, traditions and relationships with federal, provincial, and territorial governments.
-However, since its inception in the Constitution Act, the distinctions-based approach has not progressed past the general three-group distinction of First Nation, Inuit, and Métis peoples.
+However, since inception of a three-group distinction in the Constitution Act, the distinctions-based approach has not progressed past the general three-group distinction of First Nation, Inuit, and Métis peoples.

 The three-group distinction-based approach: